supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_L16_Managing_technical_debt_with_SonarQube_and_Azure_DevOps.md

       displayName: 'Publish results on build summary'
     ```

 > **Note**: You can download the file **net-desktop-sonarcloud.yml** from the [SonarSource GitHub repository](https://github.com/SonarSource/sonar-scanner-vsts/blob/master/yaml-pipeline-templates/net-desktop-sonarcloud.yml).

 > **Note**: The YAML pipeline needs to be modified by following the remaining steps in this task.

-1. In the NuGetCommand@2 task, replace restoreSolution: 'SomeConsoleApplication.sln' with restoreSolution: '**\SomeConsoleApplication.sln' to account for the fact that our solution is not located in the root of the repo.

 1. In the **SonarCloudPrepare@1** task, click **Settings** option to open visual helper, choose the created sonarSC service connection from the dropdown and replace the value of the fields as proposed on the **Sonarcloud website > Configure Azure Pipeline section**.
 Click Add to include the changes to pipeline.

-1. In the **VSBuild@1** task, replace solution: 'SomeConsoleApplication.sln' with solution: '**\SomeConsoleApplication.sln' to account for the fact that our solution is not located in the root of the repo.

 1. On the **Review your pipeline YAML** pane, click **Save and Run** and, on the **Save and run** pane, click **Save and run**.